-In the global battle for ecological survival and equity, China has increasingly emerged as the international leader for Green development and ecological civilisation.
-This not an accident.
+In the global battle for ecological survival and equity, China has emerged as the international leader for Green development and ecological civilisation.
+This is not an accident.
 Nor is it an accident that an increasing proportion of Western, particularly US anti-China hysteria, is an attempt to disguise and undermine emerging global leadership and success of People’s China.

 The global environmental crisis is not something that can be reversed simply by adopting the “environmental modernization” of international capitalism, nor a “Green New Deal” which appeals to and entrenches the privileges of the West.

 The following article from Monthly Review elaborates on how Chinese socialism is challenging the Western imperial “rules-based order”, and in the process is transforming the world as we know it.

 Following article is reproduced from Monthly Review, July-August 2021